+Effects of undue absences

-Effects of Effects of unexcused absences on grades include:
+Effects of unexcused absences on grades include:

-- Students are responsible to make up assignments and complete missing - Students are responsible to make up assignments and complete missing work.
+- Students are responsible to make up assignments and complete missing work.
 All assigned work is considered in determining a student's grade. - Grades reflect a student's daily classroom attendance as well as the fulfillment of academic requirements established by the teacher(s).
 An "Incomplete" may be assessed on the student's report card by the teacher(s) until work is completed. - If absences are excessive, retention may be considered.